 Tracy joined QVH in 2015.
 Her focus is on managing our dedicated staff and the day to day operations of the hospital and she is a Fear Free Certified Professional.
 She believes optimal patient care includes exceeding our clients’ expectations and welcomes all inquiries from the community.

-She enjoys reading, traveling, knitting, Netflix binges, tabletop game nights, Ravens football, live music and stand up paddle boarding.
+She enjoys her Peloton bike, reading, traveling, houseplants, Netflix binges, tabletop game nights, Ravens football, live music and stand up paddle boarding.
 She shares her home on the Eastern Shore with her three cats – black cats Lovett and Favreau, and odd-eyed cat Ronan.